mtw/mtw.github.io/Pelican/content/blog/2023-03-23-Strukturierte-RNAs-in-Viren.rst

 These exoribonuclease-resistant RNAs (xrRNAs) in the 3'UTR of flaviviruses have gained attention as potential therapeutic targets for RNA-based antiviral strategies.
 By utilizing the unique properties of xrRNAs, we can design RNA molecules that mimic the viral sequences in a synthetic biology context.
 Utilizing the distinctive features of exoribonuclease-resistant RNAs represents a novel approach in the development of antiviral RNA therapeutics, and may serve as a regulatory tool for future mRNA vaccines.

 In this mini-review, we delve into the biophysical principles underlying exoribonuclease-resistant RNAs, and elucidate their potential applications in innovative RNA therapeutics.

+This work relevant for a One Health systemic view as it underscores the interconnectedness of human, animal, and environmental health.
+The study delves into the conservation of RNA structures in viruses like dengue and Zika, which are transmitted by mosquitoes.
+By exploring the potential of xrRNAs as therapeutic targets, the research paves the way for the development of novel, broad-spectrum antiviral strategies that can address disease control and prevention across multiple levels of the ecosystem.
+Ultimately, this aligns with the One Health approach by acknowledging and addressing the intricate relationships between different facets of health within our ecosystem.

 .. button-primary:: {static}/files/papers/Ochsenreiter-2023.pdf